What I Will Work For

 • Ensure that young people have a say in our future and can see the relevance of Council to their lives.

-• Help to ensure that people have adequate housing, through facilitating conversations across sectors and investigating ways Council can assist.
+• Help to ensure that people have adequate housing, through facilitating conversations across sectors and determining ways Council can contribute.

 • Make values-based decisions about spending, which includes making sure that investments benefit all people, rather than a select few.